codempireio/code-style/docs/typings.md

 import { ILocalInfo } from "./typings";
 ```

-## 8. Create `global.d.ts` file if you need to override library types or create types for untyped module
+## 8. Create `global.d.ts` file if you need to override library types or create types for an untyped module

 ```typescript
 declare module "data" {